 Sportsmanship is an important attribute of sports.
-But several imposters whether on sex identity, age estimated or on performance enhancing drugs or chemicals have brought the debate on whether the deserving person won the sport.
+It is a fair, polite, ethical and appropriate behaviour while playing sports exhibited by sportspersons.
+But several imposters (who do not demonstrate sportsmanship) whether on sex identity, age estimated or on performance enhancing drugs or chemicals have brought the debate on whether the deserving person won the sport.
 The IAAF argument of bringing these regulations2 to bring fairness to female competitions by barring those cases of DSDs who had undue advantage due to their circulating blood testosterone levels have to be judged with caution.
 Because there are several genetic issues which give advantages to several sportspersons due to their increased height (Basketball), more arm span (swimming), more lung capacity (athletics, etc) but the Sports bodies / regulators are silent on them.
 So, would it be fair to restrict one genetic abnormality and allow another genetic abnormality in Sports.

 What is the status of Sports Medicine Globally and in India?
 Is quality research happening in Sports Medicine?

 Sports Medicine is an upcoming field in Medical Science.
-There are a few specialists in developed countries but Indian scenario is not encouraging.
+It’s a multidisciplinary field covering curative, rehabilitative and preventive aspects of competitive and recreational athletes.
+The purpose of Sports Medicine is to maintain sportspersons, health, fitness, strength and prevent / treat injuries by continuous research.
+It helps in consistent performance by players by increasing their maximum capabilities without consuming any drugs or banned substances.
+There are a few such specialists in developed countries guiding their players to achieve glory but Indian scenario is not encouraging.
 As there are only few takers for sports medicine thus the research in this arena is also poor / limited.
 So, the policy makers have to rely on whatever is the available research evidence / published medical literature.
 So even in DSDs also we are caught with limited available quality research which is peer reviewed, acceptable, based on evidence-based practice, complying to medical ethics and legal standards.
+Sports Medicine specialists should conduct research at multiple sites/countries with large samples on the issue whether individuals with DSDs playing sports in general and athletics in particular have any undue advantage because of their genetic abnormality.
+Unfortunately, in India such specialists being less are overburdened with curative / rehabilitative roles rather than involving in research.

 Conclusion